temple-acm/site/README.md

 - TUACM_SESSION_SECRET - The secret used for salting session tokens
 - TUACM_MONGO_URL - The connection string for mongo

-To setup the environment variables in ideal fashion for production, decrypt env.sh.gpg with gpg: ```gpg env.sh.gpg```.
+To set up the environment variables in ideal fashion for production, decrypt env.sh.gpg with gpg: ```gpg env.sh.gpg```.
 Once you have decrypted the environment script, run env.sh to setup environment variables for production:
 ```
 $ chmod +x env.sh